-A USB flash drive, pen drive, or hard drive is basically a portable storage device.
-This device is convenient for people to carry their data anywhere they go and use it with various devices.
-Sometimes, this frequent use of the USB can cause issues, like lead the USB drive to go corrupt.
+A USB flash drive, also known as a pen drive or hard drive, is a portable storage device that allows users to carry their data anywhere and use it with various devices.
+However, due to frequent use, this convenience can sometimes lead to issues, such as the USB drive becoming corrupt.

-If your USB can still be detected or recognized by your computer, you can try to fix the logical error by using the native Windows tool, CMD, or third-party fixing tool.
-Then you will be able to access your USB.
+If your USB can still be detected by your computer, you can try to fix the issue using the native Windows tool, CMD, or a third-party fixing tool, which will allow you to access your USB.

-Here comes a reliable and powerful USB repair service that helps you to repair corrupted SanDisk, Kingston, Sony, Seagate, or Western Digital USB flash drives with ease.
+Get reliable and powerful USB repair services to fix corrupted SanDisk, Kingston, Sony, Seagate, or Western Digital USB flash drives with ease.

-If your flash drive is not physically broken, your computer should recognize it and assign it a drive letter.
-In this case, follow the methods below to check and fix the logical errors on your USB.
-These methods shouldn't cause any data loss.
+If your flash drive is not physically broken, your computer should recognize it and assign it a drive letter, but if it doesn't, follow these methods to check and fix logical errors on your USB without losing any data.

 Step 1.
 Connect the USB to your PC